jeanmarcosp/tiny-search-engine/common/README.md

+## Assumptions
-assume docID and pageDirectory are not longer than 10 bytes
+For the purposes of memory allocation in pagedir.c, assume docID and pageDirectory are no longer than 10 bytes